 We use the information we obtain in order to produce scores and ratings such as D&B’s Failure and Delinquency Scores, the D&B Rating, D&B’s Maximum Credit and the D&B Payment Score.
 We may also carry out customised profiles for our customers.
 We use highly developed scoring models and algorithms, based on previous similar circumstances, adverse events and economic forecasts to produce a score.

-We recommend to our customers how to interpret and use our scores.
+We advise our customers how to interpret and use our scores.
 Our customers may choose to use our scores alone or combine the scores with other information available to them.
 Their decision making will be based around whether to insure or market to, extend credit, acquire, trade or partner with a business.
 Our scores predict whether a business is likely to continue trading, pay its bills on time, receive credit, whether they would be likely to purchase a product or service, where they benchmark within their industry or whether they are subject to any specific risks.
-We do not make any decisions about an organisation - we do not hold blacklists and we do not tell our customers whether to trade with an organisation.
+We do not make any decisions about an organisation – we do not hold blacklists and we do not tell our customers whether to trade with an organisation or not.

 We transfer personal data to recipients outside the EU and rely on adequacy decisions, data transfer agreements or other EU approved mechanisms for such transfers.
 Prior to transferring data out of the EU we carry out transfer impact assessments and implement any supplementary measures to ensure any data transferred will be maintained in accordance with EU requirements.
 If you require further information on this please contact the Data Protection Officer on EUDPO@dnb.com

 Personal data is stored for varying lengths depending on the nature and purpose for which it was collected.
 We store personal data in line with any applicable statutory minimum periods, and then review it periodically (usually annually) to ensure it is still necessary to be retained for the purpose for which it was collected.
 Where there is a statutory maximum for which data can be retained, such as County Court Judgements, we will delete accordingly on expiration.